Taming-the-BEAST/Structured-birth-death-model/README.md

 One thing to pay attention to here is that the most probable root location in the summary tree is Hong Kong (under our model which assumes that only Hong Kong and New Zealand exist).
 Hovering the mouse cursor over the tiny edge above the root will bring up a table in which posterior probability of the displayed root location (`type.prob`) can be seen.
 In this analysis we see that it is about 88.8%.
-The analysis therefore strongly supports a Hong Kong origin over a New Zealand origin for this flu outbreak.
+The analysis therefore strongly supports a Hong Kong origin over a New Zealand origin for this flu sample.

 <!--[Very useful final notes from Tim](https://github.com/CompEvol/MultiTypeTree/wiki/Beginner%27s-Tutorial-%28short-version%29#final-notes)-->